Summary of Recent IRS Communications

 Tax Return and Payment Deadlines:

-As of March 27, the IRS has deferred the deadline for all income and gift tax returns and their associated payments originally due April 15.
-These returns and payments can be deferred until July 15 with no interest or penalties to accrue.
-Further, most of the states have updated their tax deadlines to align with the IRS; the few states that have not yet acted are expected to prior to April 15.
+The IRS has now deferred the deadline for all income and gift tax returns originally due between April 15 and July 15.
+These returns, as well as their associated payments, can be deferred until July 15 with no interest or penalties to accrue.
+Further, most of the states have updated their tax deadlines to align with the IRS.
+Please specifically note that any income tax balance due for 2019 as well as the 2020 first and second quarter estimated tax payments are now due July 15.

 Tax Implications of Stimulus Package: